-What are some examples of cyber security certifications?
+The following are some common cyber security certifications.

 Certified Information Systems Security Professional (CISSP)